npmcdn-to-unpkg-bot/crdx.org/README.md

     grunt drafts

-Build all as production:
+Build all without drafts:

     grunt build

 ### Live Reload

-Run the grunt task with no parameters to watch all files for changes and rebuild the website when they change.
+Run the grunt default task to watch all files for changes and rebuild the website when they change.
 Additionally, a livereload server will start on port 9001.

     grunt